AidanLeeCalamera/Pip-Boy-Inventory-JSON-Generator/README.md

 3. Under Output As:, select Image Object.
 4. Copy the resulting output and paste into a js file with a name suffixed with _img, for example, Radaway_img.js.
 5. Place the file into the DATA folder used for the HTML tool to use with the tool.
-6. Continue from the **Optional** step below step one, under Remote Usage.
+6. Continue from the **Optional** step below step one, under Remote Usage.<BR/>
+   **Note:** Remember to also upload your new image file to the DATA folder on your Pip-Boy.

 # Any PRs with custom items, whether from the games or just fun items you've made, are encouraged and welcome!
 1. Fork this repo by clicking the fork button at the top of the repo page.
 You now have a repo that you can modify with your custom presets.